mendigeriPooja/Lead-Scoring-Project--Upgrad/README.md

 We extend our gratitude to:

-Our project partners and collaborators
+Our project partners and collaborators.

-The faculty and mentors at IIIT Bangalore and UpGrad
+The faculty and mentors at IIIT Bangalore and UpGrad.